SFU-CMPT-201/a1-pub/README.md

 * Accept the invite for Assignment 2 (A2).
 * If you are not in `units/02-tools` directory, go to that directory.
 * Clone the assignment repo.

-For all future assignments, you *must* use `nvim`.
-To enforce this, we have configured our `nvim` so that, for a few file types that we care about (e.g., `.c`, `.h`, `.sh`, etc.), it occasionally takes a snapshot of what you are doing and saves the snapshot to a directory named `.history`.
-For all future assignments, you need to push this directory as part of your submission.
-We will check this directory, analyze the snapshots to make sure that you are using `nvim`, and use it as part of grading.